More security steps you can take, beyond good passwords: WordPress Security for People Without Technical WordPress Knowledge.

 60 seconds * 60 minutes * 24 hours = 86,400 seconds/day.
 At 8 billion per second, they have your “four common words” password in about 1 day, using a “wimpy” 4 year old computer (now 2016).

 Obviously one way to make your password (pass phrase) more secure is use at least one word that is not in that tiny dictionary of most popular words.
-Engineering, scientific, medical, foreign language, or any other more obscure words will do; but they have to be easy for you to remember, and remember how to spell.
-(Or, remember consistently how to mis-spell!)
+Engineering, scientific, medical, or any other more obscure words will do; but they have to be easy for you to remember, and remember how to spell.
+(Or, remember consistently how to mis-spell).
+Common foreign language words are also in hacker dictionaries, but less common ones are good to use; pick a language that is not common in the websites you use.

 Making a Memorable Secure Password Phrase

-You need a very secure password for your master password for your password keeper software, and for the very few sites that you log into often (e.g. the “editor” password for your WordPress site, but not the administrator password for your site).
+You need a very secure password for your master password for your password keeper software, for your computer login, and for the very few sites that you log into often.
+(The “editor” password for your WordPress site, but not the administrator password, might be the only password you type.)
 These passwords have to be very easy to remember and easy for you to type.

-I think the proper person for teaching this task is:
+I think the proper person for teaching this task is Mary Poppins:

 - Ignore any 1-3 letter words unless important.